Education and awareness to keep people from entering the sex industry

 Because the need for intervention was so high in 2015, SAFE put all its funds in Phase One into an Emergency Receiving Center (ERC) – a 24/7 place to help victims get out of sexual exploitation.
 Many victims were able to come to the ERC and get healing, hope, and a pathway to a brighter future.

 1) provide crisis intervention and case management for victims;

-2) identify gaps in local services and make recommendations to fill them
+2) identify gaps in local services and make recommendations to fill them; and

 3) build partnerships with area providers to increase collaboration along the continuum of care for victims.